paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 ## Starting the background infrastructure

-A Docker compose file is provided to make it easy to download and run the supporting infrastture (e.g. the Elastic Search engine).
+A Docker compose file is provided to make it easy to download and run the supporting infrastructure (e.g. the Elastic Search engine).
 To start this Infrastructure using Docker:
 * Open a (new) terminal window, navigate to home folder containing docker-compose.yml
 * Start Elastic and Kibana using: _docker compose up_